roderickli1189/388j_final/README.md

 ## Q6 Describe what Python package or API you will use and how it will affect the user experience:

 Grading comment:
 We can implement a log in with discord authentication api.
 Additionally we are using the mongo db api for posts and account information.
+Also used CAS to implement CAS login.